pamlib/iyt/docs/tutorials/index.md

 Antiviruses usually mistake executors as viruses due to their nature.
 Most (if not all) modern executors work by *injecting* some sort of *DLL* file into Roblox and running Lua code (Scripts) in the environment it creates.

+## I know that the executor is a false positive, but how am I suppose to download it now?

+!!! note
+	If you don't know what a false positive is, it means a program is detected as a virus even though it isn't a virus.

+!!! example "Windows Solution"
+	1. Turn off your antivirus.
+	2. CTRL + J
+	3. Click "Keep dangerous file"

+!!! example "Mac Solution"
+	I don't have a Mac to test out a solution so if you know of a solution open a issue on the github (go to it by clicking `infinite/help` next to the search bar).

 ## Why does it say Roblox has been updated, please wait for an un-patch?

 Roblox updates every Wednesday or Tuesday (depending on your timezone).
 The executors at the beginning of this page with a star are my preferred ones you get because they are good and update fast (within five minutes to two hours).